simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-To the Tashi Lama in Peking came a group of Chinese asking for passports for the passage to Shambhala.
+To the Tashi-Lama in Peking came a group of Chinese asking for passports for the passage to Shambhala.
 This reminded us of the letter which was written from Boston to Shambhala.
 Whence and how has this Chinese group come together?
 Were they attracted by the wanderings of Lao-Tzin?
 Or because of older writings?
 Or by the book of the Abbot of Wu-t'ai-shan.
 Some time ago one would have ridiculed that fact but now a great deal has occurred.
 The literature has become so enriched that the recent invention and "magic" have passed into the laboratory of research.
 And the skeptics are indignant, but only because of their complete ignorance and unenlightenment.
 Even the most obtuse thinkers ask "What does it mean?"
 One may speak about the significance of that which happens but the fact itself by now does not remain unobserved.

 - - - - -